HeyPouya/MapSample/README.md

 ### API

-All the api is provided by the most famouse online taxi service in Iran. for more information please visit their website.
+The api is provided by the most famouse online taxi service in Iran. for more information please visit their website.

 ## License